In 1810 the county of Ontario

 PENNSYLVANIA, W. Barker, Sculp., from Carey’s American Pocket Atlas, Mathew Carey, Philadelphia.
 This map is identical to map 1801.1, although this copy has later added color.
 It is likely the same map was used in all editions of the atlas after 1801.
 Streams are shown in considerable detail along with main roads of the time and a few towns.
 See the United States map below.
 Blank verso, longitude west from London at top, from Philadelphia at bottom.
 Scale: 1 inch = 15 miles.
 Size: 5.75 x 7.75 inches.

 UNITED STATES.
 A map from Carey's American Pocket Atlas; containing twenty maps, viz... .
 Fourth Edition, Greatly Improved and Enlarged.
 Philadelphia: Published by Mathew Carey, No. 121, Chestnut Street.
 1814.
 This map shows the country west to the Mississippi with Florida cut off.
 The atlas was a 170 page book with no illustrations, the Pennsylvania map above and this map of the United States were two of the twenty maps.
 The other eighteen covered the remaining states and territories of the time.
 The atlas resembled geography books of the period with short descriptions of the states and countries.
+This same map was also seen in an 1816 edition of Mason Weems Life of Washington published by Carey.
 Blank verso, longitude west from London at top and from Philadelphia at bottom.
 Scale: 1 inch = 175 miles.
 Size: 8.5 x 9 inches.

 THE EASTERN STATES WITH